futuregrid/manual/doc/source/account.rst

 Recently we have increased the requirements for project approval.
-Hence it is important that you write a couple of paragraphs in the application a single sentence such as *I want to learn cloud computing* will typically no longer be approved.
+Hence it is important that you write a couple of paragraphs in the application.
+A single sentence such as *I want to learn cloud computing* will typically no longer be approved.
 Please examine a sample example class project which could be an inspiration for your own class projects::